Environment (other)

 Waves are created by the force of the wind acting upon the water's surface.
 This interaction causes the water to move in a cylindrical shape.
 As waves approach the coast and reach shallower depths, the imbalance in the mass of water leads to the breaking of the wave.

 It is important to note that tsunamis, which are colossal waves, can also occur due to volcanic eruptions or earthquakes on the seabed.
 Tsunamis differ from regular waves in terms of their size and the underlying causes that generate them.
+They can travel across entire ocean basins, causing widespread destruction upon reaching land.

 Tides

 Tides are the result of the gravitational forces exerted by the Moon and the Sun on the Earth.
 These forces create periodic rises and falls in sea level, typically occurring approximately every six hours.
 During high tide, the sea level rises, while during low tide, the sea level recedes.
 Tides play a crucial role in coastal ecosystems and have a significant impact on navigation and coastal activities.
+They also influence the feeding patterns of many marine organisms.

 Ocean currents